-Critical reflection on the nature of leadership in Christian congregations, focusing on understandings and models of effective leadership, and the nature of congregations as social and religious organisations.
+NO 0.1667 EFTS OL, DL 20 points Critical reflection on the nature of leadership in Christian congregations, focusing on understandings and models of effective leadership, and the nature of congregations as social and religious organisations.

-MINX 406 PGDipMin, MMin
+MINX 406 LT MMin, PGDipMin

-MINS 407 Preaching and Communication in a
+Preaching and Communication in a MINS 407 Contemporary Context

-Contemporary Context S1 0.1667 EFTS OL, DL 20 points

-An exploration of communication issues that affect congregations and ministry organisations today, including interpreting the Bible and preaching in an increasingly secular world, as well as digital and online communication.
+0.1667 EFTS OL, DL An exploration of communication issues that affect congregations and ministry organisations today, including interpreting the Bible and preaching in an increasingly secular world, as well as digital and online communication.